C/2024 G3 (ATLAS)

 C/2024 G3 (ATLAS) is a partially disintegrated non-periodic comet, which reached perihelion on 13 January 2025, at a distance of 0.09 AU from the Sun.

-Dubbed the Great Comet of 2025, it is currently the brightest comet of 2025, with an apparent magnitude reaching −3.8 on the day of its perihelion.
+Dubbed the Great Comet of 2025, it was the brightest comet of 2025, with an apparent magnitude reaching −3.8 on the day of its perihelion.
 The comet was visible in the southern hemisphere before and after perihelion.
 It was only observed in the daytime sky around perihelion in the northern hemisphere.

 Observational history

 The comet was discovered by the Asteroid Terrestrial-impact Last Alert System (ATLAS) survey on 5 April 2024, in images obtained with a 0.5-m reflector telescope located in Río Hurtado, Chile.
 The comet at the time was a magnitude 19 object about 4.38 AU from Earth.
 Further observations indicated it had a diffuse coma about 4.5 arcseconds across and a straight tail.

 By 30 October 2024, the comet had an apparent magnitude of 11.9 per reported observations at the Comet Observation Database (COBS), visible with large telescopes.
 By mid December 2024 it had brightened to 8th magnitude and was located in Scorpius, visible at dawn in the southern and equatorial regions.
 By the end of the month, its magnitude was reported to be between 5 and 5.5, having a coma about two arcminutes across and a tail up to 18 arcminutes long.

 On 2 January 2025, Terry Lovejoy reported that the comet experienced an outburst, estimating its magnitude to be 3.7 photographically and 3.2 visually.
 On 3 January the comet had brightened to a magnitude of 2–2.4.
 The comet was reported to have a nuclear shadow, a dark lane in the tail, and was marginally visible with naked eye on that day.
 On 7 January the comet was reported to be of first magnitude, with a tail about 20 arcminutes long.
 The comet was photographed by cosmonaut Ivan Vagner onboard the International Space Station on 10 January.
 The comet was also observed aboard the station by astronaut Donald Pettit on the following day.